Abnormal uterine bleeding

 - Celiac disease

 - Infection or inflammation of the cervix or lining of the uterus

 Most cases of abnormal uterine bleeding are not cancer.
-However, because abnormal bleeding may be a sign of cancer, especially in postmenopausal women, it is essential to see your health care provider to determine what is causing the bleeding.
+However, because abnormal bleeding may be a sign of cancer, especially in postmenopausal women, it is essential to see your care provider to determine what is causing the bleeding.

 There are a number of risk factors that can contribute to the development of abnormal uterine bleeding.
 These include:

 - Age: The risk is higher in adolescents and women over the age of 45.